 The elements that make up a fire-rated compartment are all vertical and horizontal structures in a building that act as a barrier to prevent fire spread and enable safe escape for the occupants.
 A typical fire partition wall is a gypsum board that is rated for fire, but any number of materials can be used to create a fire-rated assembly.

-Fire partitions are most commonly seen in multi-story buildings and act as vertical or horizontal barriers between floors and rooms.
+Fire walls and partitions are most commonly seen in multi-story buildings and act as vertical or horizontal barriers between floors and rooms.

 Local legislation may sometimes demand extra criteria be followed in some circumstances.